tomheaton/mcjty-website/docs/1.12/tile-entity/lights.md

 }
 ```

-Finally, we have our blockstate json (`blockstates/blinkingblock.json`):
+Finally, we have our blockstate JSON (`blockstates/blinkingblock.json`):

 ```json title="blockstates/blinkingblock.json"
 {